 “You’re nothing but a dead-fastball hitter,” Seaver told Garrett, “and that’s all I’m gonna throw you when I face you today.
 I’m going to strike you out on three pitches.”

-Garrett said he was up for it.
-As Garrett came to the plate, Seaver reminded him: “Remember, only fastballs.”
+Garrett said he was up for the challenge and as he came to the plate, Seaver reminded him: “Remember, only fastballs.”

 The first fastball was up and away.
 Garrett swung and missed.
 The next fastball was up and in.
 Garrett swung and missed.